- All-On-Four Dental Implants

 Why is a hygiene clean so important?

-A clean and healthy mouth improves your appearance and gives you fresh breath.
-Research has shown that good cleaning significantly reduces the risk of filling replacement, new cavities, gum recession, food trapping and teeth drifting.
-Gum disease is also linked to Heart disease and there are concerns about poor gum health and pregnancy.
+A clean and healthy mouth enhances your appearance and gives you fresh breath.
+Research has shown that good cleaning minimizes the danger of filling replacement, new cavities, gum recession, food trapping, and teeth movements.
+We know that gum disease is also linked to Heart disease and concerns about poor gum health and pregnancy.

 Every Malo Smile USA Hygienist is specially trained for cleaning and will spend much longer with you.
-They are also experts in coaching and motivating you to correctly look after your teeth and gums.
+We also try to coach and motivate you to look after your teeth and gums correctly. 🙂

 How can I prevent Gingivitis?